Why Is HR Important? The Top 6 Reasons You Need to Know

-Many founders and business owners are experts in their industry; however, management skills don’t always come as second nature.
+Many founders and business owners are experts in their industry.
+However, management skills don’t always come as second nature.
 As companies grow, it can become difficult to juggle things like employee benefits, payroll concerns, and interoffice conflicts.
-Eventually, the business reaches critical mass, and management has to decide whether or not to put HR on the payroll.
+Eventually, management has to decide whether to introduce an HR department.

 What Does HR Actually Do?